anuraghazra/anuraghazra.github.io/content/case-studies/005-gyrododge.md

 ---
 title: GyroDodge
 excerpt: Dodge!
 Shoot!
 Win!
-GyroDodge is a simple gyroscopic mobile game. i used device orientation api to get the alpha, gamma, delta rotations of mobile device and then use it to control the player. also available on itch.io
+GyroDodge is a simple gyroscopic mobile game.
+I used device orientation API to get the alpha, gamma, delta rotations of the mobile device and then use it to control the player. also available on itch.io

 iframe: //www.youtube.com/embed/GdRlkHTMk9c/?modestbranding=1&showinfo=0&autohide=1&rel=0
 demo: //anuraghazra.github.io/GyroDodge/
 src: //github.com/anuraghazra/GyroDodge

 info:
-  idea: Gyrododge was an experimental game for testing out the Javascript's Gyroscope API. turns out that we can do pretty much anything with it. so i made a game with it.
+  idea: Gyrododge was an experimental game for testing out the Javascript's Gyroscope API.
+It turns out that we can do pretty much anything with it.
+So i made a game with it.
   tech: [Javascript, HTML5 Canvas, GyroscopeAPI]
   links:
     - [